carloslabra/pa-documentation/manual/post/post_view_particles.md

 ![](img/viewStyleIcon.png "`View Style` icon")

-The control over whether a group of contacts/particles is rendered, and how they are rendered (as lines, as surfaces, as a combination of both, with(out) transparency, etc) is via the `View style` button (shown above), which opens the `Settings & Display Style` window.
-In the example below, the toggles in the `I/O` column of the `Settings & Display Style` window have been set so that only particle-to-particle contacts are rendered :
+The control over whether a group of contacts/particles is rendered, and how they are rendered (as lines, as surfaces, as a combination of both, with(out) transparency, etc) is via the `View style` button (shown above), which opens the `Select & Display Style` window.
+In the example below, the toggles in the `I/O` column of the `Select & Display Style` window have been set so that only particle-to-particle contacts are rendered :

 ![](img/p2pContacts_forceMagnitude.png "Contacts, visualized")